Potty and toilet training

 See information from the NHS on how to potty train your child.

-The Children's Bowel and Bladder charity, Eric, has a parent and children forum and a free helpline, as well as some useful information:
+The Children's Bowel and Bladder charity, Eric, has a parent and children forum and a free helpline, as well as some useful information including:

 Tiny happy people potty training tips contains lots of practical tips and tricks to help you get your child out of nappies and into pants.
 They have also gathered some of the most frequently asked questions about potty training and put them to ERIC, the children’s bowel and bladder charity, who have provided some tips and suggestions.